apache/whimsy/DEVELOPMENT.md

    automatically deployed every 30 minutes.
 Note that this includes the contents of scripts and applications too.

- * CGI scripts are working, but dependencies (gems, svn checkouts) have not been installed.
+ * CGI scripts are working, and any dependencies listed in a `Gemfile` will automatically be installed.
 A simple CGI:

     https://github.com/apache/whimsy/blob/master/www/test.cgi
     https://whimsy-test.apache.org/test.cgi